What’s a Mopar car?

 In 1964, Chrysler decided to forgo using wholesalers and instead relied on 18 depots for area, regional, and national supply.
 Within that same time frame, the popularity of 1960s muscle cars helped put Mopar on the map.
 Mopar came to represent high-performance auto parts produced by Dodge and Plymouth, as well as super-stock auto parts sold to drag racers.
 This was a starting point for many parts we know and love such as the rear spoiler (1967) and rear axle.
 Drivers could create their dream vehicle.

 With all of these changes under the Chrysler roof, it was time to give the Mopar label a second look.
 Chrysler opted to stop printing individual brands on the Mopar logo as of 1964, eliminating Dodge, Chrysler, Plymouth, and DeSoto from the symbol.
 The oval design was also nixed in favor of “MOPAR” listed in block letters with a larger “M” icon above.

 This transformation in logo design paved the way for the “Omega M” emblem created by George Robinson.
-George Robinson, employed as a marketing manager of Chrysler, was asked to throw his hat in the ring and come up with a new logo for the rebranding of Chrysler packaging used in the auto aftermarket, beyond traditional dealer distribution.
+Robinson, employed as a marketing manager of Chrysler, was asked to throw his hat in the ring and come up with a new logo for the rebranding of Chrysler packaging used in the auto aftermarket, beyond traditional dealer distribution.
 The new campaign required an updated logo for auto parts of all makes and models, not just Chrysler.

 “In the 1960s, automotive companies were attempting to expand their captive parts business into new markets, specifically the growing independent aftermarket.
 General Motors had recently done so with their ‘Delco’ parts brand.
 A clean contemporary look prevailed, reflecting the newness of their marketing strategy.”

 Chrysler had the same goal as General Motors: to create a new program with independent and traditional distribution, requiring new logo design of the same product for both markets.